-Like many others in New York City, 27-year old Jessie Lipskin had been working hard to pay the rent and make a living.
-Over the years, she saw people around her struggling to afford to live in a tiny space, and she decided that was not the life she wanted.
+Living in New York City, 27-year old Jessie Lipskin had been working hard to pay the rent and make a living.
+After years of living in a tiny space, she decided to make a change and escape from the hustle and bustle of city life.
 "I realized that the time and emotional energy devoted to physical things could be better spent elsewhere."
 Jessie wrote.
-She was determined to escape from the hustle and bustle of modern life.
 How did she do that?

-When Jessie was a student at Binghamton College, she developed a true love for nature.
-She wished to have nature right at her doorstep while still enjoying the comforts of a modern home.
-Her desire seemed unrealistic in the Big Apple, but one day she came up with an idea: She would have a home on the road.
-“I could easily explore new places, and I could continue to live a vegan lifestyle.”
+Jessie had developed a true love for nature since her school years at Binghamton College.
+She wanted a home that had nature right at the doorstep while still equipped with modern appliances.
+Her wishes may sound unrealistic in the Big Apple, but one day she came up with an idea: Why not have a home on the road?
+"I could easily explore new places, and I could continue to live a vegan lifestyle."
 Jessie thought.
-That sounds wild and tempting, yet a lot of difficulties were lying before her.
+That was a wild and tempting dream, and a lot of difficulties were lying before her.

-When Jessie was thinking about what kind of mobile home she wanted to create, she came across a documentary film called Garbage Warrior.
-She wanted to adapt the filmmaker’s model of being an eco-architect, utilizing recycled materials to make a home.
-Now what she needed to do was to find the right vehicle.
-Was it easy to find？
+When Jessie was thinking about how to build a mobile home, she was inspired by a documentary film called Garbage Warrior.
+She wanted to be an eco-architect, utilizing recycled materials to make a home.
+The next step was to find the right vehicle.
+Was it easy to find?

 Jessie's first choice for her mobile home was an RV, but she didn't like the designs.
 She wanted to create a dream home that would match up to her imagination.
 All things considered the vintage bus she settled on was the perfect choice.
 She saw the bus on eBay and shelled out $7,000.
 Finally, it was time to get to work.